cmhorsey/visit-ncc/README.md

  `$json-server --watch monsters.json`

- 3. Open index.html to view application
+ 3. Open index.html to view application.
+Enjoy!

+## Usage

+This itinerary planning application provides users with an interactive and user-friendly way to plan their trip to NCC.
+By exploring various options and managing their itinerary, users can create personalized travel plans with ease.